bpeterso2000/functsql/README.rst

 functsql
 ========
-A pure Python, bare metal, SQL-style functional toolkit

-An experiment in loosely emulating SQL-style syntax with an effort to following guidelines:
+An experiment in loosely emulating SQL-style syntax while keeping it:

 * simple
 * stateless